 A: Yes, it definitely has been a success.
 A key influencer in our industry said that while people message him all the time asking for advice and to partner together (most of which he ignores), he responded to us and wanted to partner together purely because of how awesome our video is!

-We make our videos with skills and quality.
-We know it’s only a matter of time before one of our clients feel the impact of a well-made animated video.
+We make our videos with skills and qualifications.
+We know it’s only a matter of time before one of our clients feels the impact of a well-made animated video.

 Therefore, we are (and have been) trying our best to help our clients to get the holy grail of content marketing.
 When it does happen we feel accomplished as a B2B company.

 Trusting us to produce their explainer video paid off for Access.